 Each Coquito experience is as unique and flavorful as the Puerto Rican people, you can be sure that at any given moment around the holidays that there is someone making, bottling or sharing their secret recipe.
 If you’ve never tried one, make sure you add it to your holiday to-do list.
 Better yet, make a batch at home for Coquito Day!

-*NOTE: This recipe makes a large batch for a group gathering or for bottling and storing.
+*NOTE: This recipe makes a large batch of about 6 Bottles for a group gathering or for bottling.

 Our Best Stories Delivered Daily